anjanavishvanath/Fleet-Tracker/readme.md

 >secrets

 add .env file to config folder. add the following secrets to it:
-- PORT = "Any port you like"
+- PORT = Any port you like
+- DB_STRING = local address or atlas url for mongodb

 > running the app

 npm run devStart on terminal

+### To do:
+Finish user schema.
+register users to Users collection. authenticate them in login. go to protected route.